dicanoza/imagewrapper/readme.md

 To run the project locally its important to configure Docker and Maven.

-By running docker-compose the service will build all the images needed, and a demo version will start to run.
+By compiling the application then running docker-compose the service will build all the images needed, and a demo version will start to run.
 ```
+mvn clean install
 docker-compose up
 ```

+Inside Docker will be running a Postgres instance to store the Tasks, a Ngix to serve the resized images and the Spring webserver.

 ### POST /task